JohnCoene/grapher/docs/docs/cluster.md

   graph_cluster()
 ```

-If you ran the above you probably observe that the output graph was no different had you ran the snippet without `graph_cluster`.
-This is, as mentioned above because is simply computes the cluster to which each node below but does not apply that to any aspect of the graph.
-Therefore, we can access the cluster with `cluster`.
+If you ran the above you probably observed that the output graph was no different had you ran the snippet without `graph_cluster`.
+This is, as mentioned above because is simply computes the cluster to which each node belongs but does not apply that to any aspect of the graph.
+We can do so with `scale_*` functions (covered later).

 ```r
 g <- make_data()